 Food is on my mind… a lot.
 I am human.
-I will always remember my first time working on set.
-I remember walking into the old disused hospital, the smell of the dust burning on the lights, the PA’s running around with their walkie talkies, The 1st AD’s voice, the director pacing back and forth between the set and the video village, the food.
+I will always remember my first time working on set; the memories of walking into the old disused hospital, the smell of the dust burning on the lights, the PA’s running around with their walkie talkies, The 1st AD’s voice, the director pacing back and forth between the set and the video village, the food.
 Ah, the food.
-The breakfast, the mid-morning snacks, the lunch, the afternoon snacks, the evening ‘rewards’ and all the other goodies that were roaming around throughout the day.
-Early call time was not an issue anymore as I knew tasty freshly cooked nutrition food was awaiting to greet me with a cup of coffee.
+Continue reading

 Colorists tend to approach the task of correction and grading through multiple passes.
 When mixing light, I start with the more surgical aspects of the correction before going through a series of artistic manipulations (color equalisation, relighting, isolations, looks,…) Every project brings a new set of challenges and a new set of directions and possibilities.
 I enjoy the discovery stage the most.
 After understanding the emotions, story and motivations, I select a few keys shots from the various scenes and play; build a few versions before committing to a look.
 Continue reading